-A Breed Standard is the guideline that describes the ideal characteristics, temperament, and appearance of a breed, and ensures that the breed is fit for function, with soundness essential.
-Breeders and Judges should, at all times, be mindful of features that could be detrimental in any way to the health, welfare, or soundness of this breed.
+A breed standard is the guideline which describes the ideal characteristics, temperament and appearance including the correct colour of a breed and ensures that the breed is fit for function.
+Absolute soundness is essential.
+Breeders and judges should at all times be careful to avoid obvious conditions or exaggerations which would be detrimental in any way to the health, welfare or soundness of this breed.
+If a feature or quality is desirable it should only be present in the right measure.
+However, if a dog possesses a feature, characteristic or colour described as unacceptable, it must not be rewarded in the show ring.

-Most recent changes to this Standard have an effective date of 01/02/2017 ORIGIN
+Most recent changes to this Standard have an effective date of 01/02/2017

+ORIGIN